kiksen/ansible-netconfrpc/README.md

 ### Example
 The following playbook will delete Legacy_Unix1 and Legacy_Unix2 and keep ISE1 and ISE2.
 ```
-  # Imaging you have the following configuration on your device:
+  # A device has the following configuration:
   # radius server ISE1
   #  address ipv4 10.1.1.1 auth-port 1812 acct-port 1813
   # radius server ISE2